alimogh/java-bittrex-2/README.md

 ## _Use version 1.1 until further notice, as various endpoints used for initial development of this wrapper are now failing._

+# This means: do not use this.
+It does not work.
+Use v1.1.
+That does work.

 Java wrapper for the beta 2.0 version of the Bittrex API (version 1.1 [here](https://github.com/platelminto/java-bittrex)).
 Methods return a Response object with the following variables:

  - ```responseCode``` - int set to the response code